paulina-biocoder/course-projects/sending_book_title/README.md

 This is my project which I'm using to sending a random book title to read.

-Mail is sending automatically once a month via "Windows Task Scheduler".
+Mail is sent automatically once a month via "Windows Task Scheduler".